epoch8/vedana.tech/src/content/docs/guides/adding-structured-data.md

 **In the Links table**, add one row per column that is a link.
 Specify the source anchor, the target anchor, the edge label (e.g. `belongs_to`), and the Cypher query for traversal.
 See [Links](https://vedana.tech/docs/data-model/links/) for full field definitions.

-Click **Update Data Model** when done.
+Open the Backoffice at `http://localhost:8000` (or `http://localhost:9000`), click **Reload Data Model** when done.
 ETL will validate the data against this schema.
 If the schema is missing or incomplete, ingestion will fail.

 ## Step 5 — Run ETL

-Open the Backoffice at `http://localhost:8000` (or `http://localhost:9000`), navigate to the ETL section, and run the pipeline.
+In Backoffice, navigate to the ETL section, and run the pipeline.
 Confirm that the following steps complete successfully:

 - Data model load
 - Data load